eclab/grains/dxm/README.md

 ## Differences From DX

 Because DX must take Pitch as a CV, it has to use IN1/POT1 doing it.
 DX-M doesn't do this: it takes data via MIDI on DIGITAL OUT.
 As a result it can output Gate Out on IN3, and reserve IN1/POT1 for something more useful.
 So expect the socket and pot configurations to be different from DX.
+DX-M is also velocity sensitive, and DX is not.

 ## Gate Out